 Mário Santiago de Carvalho is a Full Professor of Philosophy at the University of Coimbra, Portugal.
 He is the author of several books and scientific papers related to his main research fields, Portuguese Aristotelianism, Medieval Philosophy, Metaphysics, and Philosophy of Music.
 He translated Greek and Latin philosophical texts, and is currently supervising the bilingual edition of the Commentarii Collegii Conimbricensis Societatis Iesu.
 He is the scientific director of the project Conimbricenses.org.

-2. CRISTIANO CASALINI (Advanced Institute for Jesuit Studies – Boston College), Pedro Fonseca: Humanism and the Jesuit Quest for a Philosophical Pedagogy
+Cristiano Casalini (Advanced Institute for Jesuit Studies, Boston College), Pedro da Fonseca: Humanism and the Jesuit Quest for a Philosophical Pedagogy

-3. MÁRIO SANTIAGO DE CARVALHO (Universidade de Coimbra), Pedro da Fonseca Presence in the ‘Coimbra Jesuit Course’.
-A first Assessment
+Mário Santiago de Carvalho (Universidade de Coimbra), Pedro da Fonseca's Presence in the 'Coimbra Jesuit Course'.
+A First Assessment

-7. ANTÓNIO MANUEL MARTINS (Universidade de Coimbra), Pedro Fonseca on Categorical Relations
+António Manuel Martins (Universidade de Coimbra), Pedro da Fonseca on Categorical Relations

-9. IGOR AGOSTINI (Università del Salento), The Transcendentals Properties of Being and the Doctrine of Unum in Pedro de Fonseca A perspicuous case of neglected Platonic origins of the Metaphysica generalis
+Igor Agostini (Università del Salento), The Transcendental Properties of Ens and the Doctrine of Unum in Pedro da Fonseca.
+A perspicuous case of neglected Platonic origins of the Metaphysica generalis

-10.SIMONE GUIDI (CNR-ILIESI), Pedro da Fonseca on Substance and Suppositum
+Simone Guidi (CNR-ILIESI), Pedro da Fonseca on Substance, Subsistence, and Suppositum